 The term partial pressure is often used with this instrument.
 It is expressed in torr which is 1/760 of a standard atmosphere.
-It is simply a number approximately related to the real partial pressure of a component in the vacuum system of the mass spectrometer.
+It is simply a number approximately related to the real pressure of a specific component in the vacuum system of the mass spectrometer.
 Sensitivity factors can be derived for each species by calibration and applied to future work.

 Dycor Quadrupole Mass Filter

 The Dycor quadrupole, shown at right, behaves as a mass filter.
 The filter has four 6.5mm diameter stainless steel rods with the opposite rods electrically connected.
 The rods have an ion source mounted above and two ion detectors sited below, namely a Faraday plate and an electron multiplier.
 Ions created by the ion source are accelerated along the central axis of the rods by a -70 volt electric field.

 An oscillating RF/DC electric field is applied to the rod pairs which causes a spiral ion motion around the axis The applied RF frequency is about 6.7MHz with an amplitude up to a few hundred volts.
 The RF peak voltage is several times that of the DC voltage so an electric field reversal takes place at twice the RF frequency i.e 13.4MHz.